 This post may contain affiliate links.
 Please read my disclosure policy.

-Sand Tarts are tasty little pecan butter cookies coated with powdered sugar.
-These little walnut-sized cookies are similar to Danish wedding cookies and Mexican wedding cookies.
+Christmas Sand Tarts are tasty little pecan butter cookies coated with sweet powdered sugar.
+These little walnut-sized cookies have a lovely balance of sweetness and nuttiness using only five simple ingredients, yielding two dozen!

 How to make Sand Tart Cookies